Choosing your avalanche transceiver

 Modern communications devices (cell phones, radios, smartwatches, etc.) can potentially interfere with a transceiver signal.
 In this case, the device will reduce its search strip width to focus on the closest signal in its attempt to eliminate the effect of all interfering frequencies.

-The NEO+ is a simple and high-performance device designed for professionals and the most demanding backcountry enthusiasts.
+The NEO PRO is a high-performance device designed for professionals and the most demanding backcountry enthusiasts.

 The AXIO, equipped with a third extendable antenna for a spherical search, makes it much easier to conduct a search in undulating terrain, and regardless of the device’s position.
 It has a search strip width of 60 meters.
 In addition to the 60-meter search strip width, it is equipped with a standby mode and burial marking feature.